 Are textbooks and materials included in the tuition and fees?

 No, textbooks and course material costs are not included in the tuition and fees cost.
-To order textbooks and materials, please visit or contact the bookstore at 785-833-4350.
+Textbooks are available for purchase from kwu.ecampus.com.
+There are two methods to know what textbooks you will need for each class:

 Is Kansas Wesleyan University regionally accredited?